langeslag/words-methods/doc/Software.md

 ## Installing Git

-Git will only be used to distribute course materials, not to submit student work.
-If you haven't already, you'll want to [install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [configure](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) Git first, following the instructions in [the Pro Git book](https://git-scm.com/book/en/v2).
+Git will only be used to distribute course materials, not to submit student work, and in fact you can get by perfectly well without it for the purposes of this course, as long as you keep an eye on any updates to the files on Stud.IP.
+But for the full experience, you'll want to [install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [configure](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) Git first, following the instructions in [the Pro Git book](https://git-scm.com/book/en/v2).
 Once you have it installed, configuration can be as simple as entering two lines like the following into your terminal (or entering your name and email into a graphical configuration assistant):

 ```bash
 git config --global user.name "Firstname Lastname"